blue86321/logging-system-demo/Trace Analytics.md

     --traces_exporter otlp \
     --metrics_exporter none \
     --service_name my-grpc-server \
-    --exporter_otlp_endpoint 0.0.0.0:4317 \
     python my-grpc-server.py

 deactivate  # exit venv
 rm -r venv  # delete venv
 ```
-- Note: To successfully collect trace data, you still need to launch docker, but comment the `test-app-grpc-server` part.
+- Note1: To successfully collect trace data, you still need to launch docker, but comment the `test-app-grpc-server` part.
+- Note2: logs is not working on local machine when using Python.